KawaMood/waystones_v3/README.md

 /function pk_waystones:settings/hide_coordinates/false
 /function pk_waystones:settings/hide_coordinates/get
 ```
-Note that another command is usable by non-op players and allow them to hide coordinates of waystones for their own character only. _Refer to the "Other commands" section bellow._
+Note that another command is usable by non-op players and allow them to hide coordinates of waystones for their own character only. _Refer to the "Other commands" section below._
 </details>
 <details>
 <summary>Permission: Change "Visibility" Attribute</summary>